Illinois is a haven against book bans, but that’s not the case in surrounding states

 Meanwhile, in Iowa this summer, a school district used the AI chatbot ChatGPT to find and then ban books after Gov. Kim Reynolds signed legislation “prohibiting instruction related to gender identity and sexual orientation.”

-And in Wisconsin, Gov. Tony Evers, a Democrat, has publicly argued against bills proposed by the state’s Republican legislators — one of which would prosecute school staff.
+And in Wisconsin, Gov. Tony Evers, a Democrat, has publicly argued against bills proposed by Republican state legislators.
+One would prosecute school staff.
 However, the state has not yet passed the numerous bills that have been introduced.

-Although Illinois has protections that surrounding states do not have, anti-censorship advocates are urging Illinoisians to also be vigilant and vocal in their support against these efforts, as they are often politically motivated and aimed at removing access to books about underrepresented groups.
+Although Illinois has protections that surrounding states do not have, anti-censorship advocates are urging Illinoisans to also be vigilant and vocal in opposing these efforts, as they are often politically motivated and aimed at removing access to books about underrepresented groups.

 And, they argue, the state’s bubble of protection could pop with any change in leadership.